 Yellowstone College Prep deeply values learning and seeks to empower each student to reach his or her full potential.
-We recognize that struggles and mistakes are necessary elements of the learning process; however, cheating and plagiarism deprives students from the process of learning.
-In order to realize our full potential, we pledge to value learning above grades and to hold ourselves to the highest standard of academic integrity.
+We recognize that struggles and mistakes are necessary elements of the learning process; however, cheating and plagiarism deprive students from the process of learning.
+To realize our full potential, we pledge to value learning above grades and to hold ourselves to the highest standard of academic integrity.